morrislab/TrackSig/README.md

 Results can be found in "results_signature_trajectories" folder (by default, specified in by DIR_RESULTS in `src/header.R`) in appropriate cancer type and tumor id folders.
 Signature trajectories are stored in `mixtures.csv`.
 Rows correspond to signatures.
 Columns correspond to time points.
 The columns are named by the average cellular prevalence that corresponds to the time point.

+### Estimating uncertainty
-If you wish to compute uncertainty for trajectories as well, set `compute_bootstrap parameter` in `src/header.R` to TRUE before running the script (slows down the computation).
+If you wish to compute uncertainty for trajectories as well, set `compute_bootstrap` parameter in `src/header.R` to TRUE before running the script (slows down the computation).

 ## Other functionality